Updates from CAPS: In response to COVID-19

 Updates for Students

-Appointments at CAPS will be conducted via telephone and video-conference for the time-being.
+Appointments at CAPS will be conducted via telephone and video-conference for the Fall 2020 semester.
 If you have an appointment, please expect a phone call at your appointment time and arrange for privacy so that the conversation remains confidential.
 Please note that for students located out of state, brief phone support and a referral in your local area, if appropriate, will be facilitated.

 Students contacting CAPS for the first time should call our front desk at 973-655-5211 in order to schedule a brief phone screening.
 It is essential that you leave a message with your name and phone number and you be will called back promptly during business hours.